p-bishop/testepaswmm/README.md

 1. **Read Rainfall Time Series**

 Delft-FEWS exports a rainfall time series file in NetCDF format.
-The station\_id and station\_names (e.g. DON\_1) in this file correspond to the rain gage name in the &quot;Raingages&quot; section of the EPA SWMM input file.
-The station\_name field is ignored by the model adapter as this is for display purposes within the FEWS interface.
+The station_id and station_names (e.g. DON_1) in this file correspond to the rain gage name in the &quot;Raingages&quot; section of the EPA SWMM input file.
+The station_name field is ignored by the model adapter as this is for display purposes within the FEWS interface.

-- File path: defined by \&lt;inputNetcdfFile\&gt; in the run\_info.xml file
+- File path: defined by <inputNetcdfFile> in the run_info.xml file
 - File contents (example, showing a sample of rowsfirst and last rows):

 _Figure 3 - Example rainfall time series file contents_